Turkey Flat Vineyards

-Turkey Flat owns five vineyards spread over a radius of 20km from Bethany in the south, Stonewell in the west, with other vineyards in the east.
+Turkey Flat owns five vineyards spread over a radius of 20km from Bethany in the south to Stonewell in the west, with other vineyards in the east.
 They cover very different sub-regions and give us the ability to blend the attributes of each subregion into our wines.

 To a large degree our winemaking begins in the vineyard.
-We spend a great deal of time managing vine vigour, controlling shoot growth as well as shoot and bunch thinning.
+We spend a great deal of time managing vine vigor, controlling shoot growth as well as shoot and bunch thinning.
 This helps to reduce yields and open up the vines to let in the sunlight.
-We are also spending a lot more time trying to understand when the grapes are mature.
+We also spend a lot more time trying to understand when the grapes are mature.

 We are not industrial winemakers and try at all times to keep the winemaking process simple and traditional, to not interfere with the true expression of the vineyard.